Cap-Levi/manual/Readme.md

         - node orders.js

-For the testing GCP cloud functions of HTTPs Trigger you need to import the function-source.zip in inline editor of GCP cloud function and you're good to go
+For the testing of GCP cloud functions such as HTTPs Trigger you need to import the function-source.zip in inline editor of GCP cloud function and you're good to go.